Educational Resources Wiki

 Contact your Civil Aviation Authority (CAA) and ask for a private tour.
 You will learn about oversighting/auditing activities and maybe also experience operational inspections in the field.

 Many Airlines still allow visitors in the cockpit before or after landing.
 Just asked the cabin crew upon boarding and you will be surprised about their response.

 Contact your local flight school and enroll in flying classes.
 Many flying school will take passengers in the cockpit and offer tours through their flying simulators.

 -Get a Private Pilot License

 If you love flying, get a private pilot license.
-You will learn all about aerodymics of an aircraft, human performance, air navigation, aviation law, meteorology etc. and gain experience in the cockpit.
+You will learn all about the aerodynamics of an aircraft, human performance, air navigation, aviation law, meteorology etc. and gain experience in the cockpit.

 -Talk to Aviation Personnel

-While being on travel or taking Aviation-related tours, be sure to talk to Aviation personell (e.g. pilots, cabin crew, ground crew, air traffic controllers, ramp agents, engineers etc.) about their work.
+While being travelling or taking Aviation-related tours, be sure to talk to Aviation personnel (e.g. pilots, cabin crew, ground crew, air traffic controllers, ramp agents, engineers etc.) about their work.